 The Book In Three Or More Sentences:

 The book categorizes people into the following groups: fixed mindset and growth mindset.
-While the first group is convinced that their qualities are carved in stone and talent is god-given, the second will climb the top by hard work.
+While the first group is convinced that their qualities are carved in stone and talent is god-given, the second will climb to the top with hard work.
 Yep, according to Carol S. Dweck, your natural capabilities will only get you so far.
 By sharing studies, interviews, and stories, the author wants to embed a simple idea in your worrying mind – that with the right mindset, everything can be learned.
 With the right mindset, everything can be achieved.

 The Core Idea: